 You can find cassava flour at many grocery stores and health food stores these days or you can order it online.
 Alternatively, you can substitute oat flour in this recipe if you prefer.

-I used riced cauliflower in this recipe (which I purchased ready to go from the supermarket) but you can easily make it at home in a food processor.
+I used riced cauliflower in these muffins (which I purchased ready to go from the supermarket) but you can easily make cauliflower rice at home in a food processor.
 Just toss in some raw cauliflower and pulse it a few times until a finely chopped consistency is achieved.
-Or you can just chop it up as small as possible by hand.

-If you love this recipe and are eager to try substituting some other vegetables too, full steam ahead.
-You could substitute the cauliflower for some finely chopped broccoli, asparagus, or bell peppers.
-Grated carrots or zucchini should work nicely too.
+Other vegetables besides cauliflower work well in this recipe too, so feel free to substitute finely chopped broccoli, asparagus, or bell peppers.
+Grated carrots or zucchini work nicely too.

-You can also play around with the herbs in this recipe.
+You can also play around with the herbs in these gluten free savory muffins.
 I opted for rosemary but you can substitute thyme, oregano, basil, or parsley.
-Either dried or fresh herbs will do, so use whichever you have handy or prefer.
+Either dried or fresh herbs will do, so use whatever you have on hand.

 - 2 cups riced cauliflower

 - 1/2 cup milk